james1992/html300-assignment4/README.md

 ### Will it take a little, lot, or absurd amount of work to build this feature/design?

 This is something that would take a lot of work to implement and requires the use of JavaScript, see the second answer on Stack Overflow (https://stackoverflow.com/questions/12381563/how-to-stop-browser-back-button-using-javascript) a working example of which can be found here: (http://output.jsbin.com/yaqaho#!).
-However this is attempting to override the default behavior of the browser and as a result may not work in future releases of web browsers or it may work in some but not others.
-From testing the live output the implementation works as requested.
+However, this is attempting to override the default behavior of the browser and as a result may not work in future releases of web browsers or it may work in some but not others.
+From testing the live output, the implementation works as requested.
 The user is unable to go back with the back button and the contents of the page are not lost when they click back.

 The above implementation should allow the user to navigate forward and back with the form buttons as the code should not impact that part of the page.